-“If I was in charge then I’d choose to fight Lucas Browne at the end of the year.
+“If I were in charge, then I’d choose to fight Lucas Browne at the end of the year.

 “We have been back and forwards for a little while now.
 I’ve spoken to his manager, and everybody involved wants the fight,” Allen stated.

 “He’s a former holder of a version of the world heavyweight title.
-At this point in his career I think it’s a fight – and I’m not saying I would win or be favourite in the fight – that I think I can win.
-And he’s a former world heavyweight champion so why wouldn’t I want the fight?” he added.
+I think it’s a fight at this point in his career – and I’m not saying I would win or be my favorite in the fight – that I think I can win.
+And he’s a former world heavyweight champion, so why wouldn’t I want the fight?” he added.

-Browne lost his unbeaten record in brutal fashion against Dillian Whyte back in March.
+Browne brutally lost his unbeaten record against Dillian Whyte back in March.
 Allen thinks now is the perfect time to face the affable Australian.

 “I don’t think he was at his best, and that could be because his best days are behind him.”

-Allen does have to take care of business in Newcastle next weekend but is confident if he does that a big fight with Browne will happen next.
+Allen has to take care of business in Newcastle next weekend but is confident that a big fight with Browne will happen next.